FAQ

 We take our time at the first visit to fully evaluate what is going on and what is important to the patient to get back to doing/ feeling.
 We develop a plan of care around these goals and make sure they know what to do at each step.
 They can expect to work with the same therapist the entire time and that they will have that 1:1 attention with their PT.
 The PT’s on our team are highly experienced and pride themselves on treating holistically.

-How does your clinic personalize care to each patient’s needs, and why is this important for their recovery?
+How does your practice personalize care to each patient’s needs, and why is this important for their recovery?

 Our patients never have to share their recovery time with any other patient during their session.
 They will have their own designated therapist who they work with and no one else.
 The continuity of care improves outcomes and patient satisfaction.
 The therapist gets to know the patient and their home environment so that each visit is optimized, personalized, comprehensive, and effective.

-Why should a new patient trust your clinic for their therapy needs?
+Why should a new patient trust your practice for their therapy needs?
 What makes you stand out from others?

-What success stories or patient testimonials best represent how your clinic helps people get better and live pain-free?
+What success stories or patient testimonials best represent how your practice helps people get better and live pain-free?